sometgirldotonline/haven-ge-list/index.md

 </ul></details>

-<mark>To search this list: Press CTRL/CMD + F or find the "Search On Page" option in your browsers menu</mark>
+<mark>To search this list: Press CTRL/CMD + F or find the "Search On Page" option in your browsers menu; or use the search bar below</mark> <br>
 <input type=search id=search placeholder="Type here to search"> <button onclick="searchAndHighlight(document.querySelector('#search').value)">Search</button>
 <table>
   <thead>